Skip to content

 How to Provide Testwise Coverage for Test Impact Analysis (TIA)

-In order to use the Test Impact analysis, you'll need to provide test coverage on a per-test basis to Teamscale.
-The necessary information can be described as a Testwise Coverage report.
+In order to use the Test Impact analysis or Pareto testing, you'll need to provide test coverage on a per-test basis to Teamscale with a testwise coverage report.

 For Gradle based builds with JUnit Platform based tests there also exists a Gradle plugin.
 The plugin configures the test execution to use a custom Test Engine which handles the communication with Teamscale and delegates the actual execution to existing Test Engines.